COLLEGE OF SCIENCE AND TECHNOLOGY

 Bachelor's Degree in Discipline/Related Discipline: A baccalaureate degree in Computer Science, Information Science, Mathematics, Science or Engineering is required.
 The applicant's undergraduate program must include a considerable amount of coursework in Computer and Information Science.

-Statement of Goals: In approximately 500 to 1,000 words, describe your specific interest in Temple's program, research goals, future career goals, and academic and research achievements.
+Statement of Goals: Identify your specific interest in Temple's program, research goals, future career goals, and academic and research achievements.

 Standardized Test Scores: